 Toronto Pro SuperShow

 The Toronto Pro Supershow happens every year usually at the beginning of June, bringing over 13000 attendees, over 1200 athletes, and over 100 vendors and sponsors.
-Once you head up the escalator, you are instantly immersed in brands handing you samples of pre-workout, BCAAs, protein – from the best selling, to their newest and bestest items.
-Trust us when we say, you can get very “high” on all the supplement’s, especially if you have eaten anything before hand.
+Once you head up the escalator, you are instantly immersed in brands handing you samples of pre-workout, BCAAs, protein – from the best selling, to their newest and best items.
+Trust us when we say, you can get very “high” on all the supplements, especially if you have eaten anything beforehand.
 We were literally off the walls wanting to workout, and lift weights.
-Clearly whatever is in them (we were safe, we promise) greatly made us feel the need to workout.
+Clearly whatever is in them (we were safe, we promise) greatly made us feel the need to work out.
 Plus, being surrounded by bodies of all shapes, swole, jacked, ripped, strong, flexible, and etc, really made it feel like beach bod season was upon us.
-But aside from all the “perfect” bodies around, were those looking to better themselves and want to begin their fitness journey.
+But aside from all the “perfect” bodies around, where those looking to better themselves and want to begin their fitness journey.
 It was great to see such an event bring newcomers and experts in the fitness world together.
 Thank you to the Toronto Pro Supershow for allowing us to be part of the Media this year.

 After seeing what the Toronto Pro Supershow had to offer, we felt that working out wasn’t enough.
 WE WANTED MORE!
 And so why not sign up for a Spartan race… A DAMN SPARTAN RACE, where you climb through things, run up ski hills, and jump over fire… JUMP OVER FIRE!
 So we needed to train where the rest of the pro’s in Toronto train, one of the best is Pursuit OCR.
 An obstacle course designed for all levels of fitness, it can really show you how one would fair against movements an average person isn’t used to.

 One feature that you wont see at a Spartan race is Canada’s deepest ballpit, yup… BALLPIT.
 That alone should make you want to come and check it out.
 BUT, they also have a Canada’s longest indoor tricycle racetrack.
 Oh, we mention that they are Drift Tryks?
 WELL THEY ARE.
-Honestly, we trained for Spartan race, and left feeling like we were 6 years old at McDonalds playing in the play place.
-To you youth folk, McDonalds used to be cool…
+Honestly, we trained for Spartan race and left feeling like we were 6 years old at McDonald’s playing in the play place.
+To your youth folk, McDonalds used to be cool…

 [Review and videography by James Gomez]